Majjhima Nikāya 104

 Evaṁ kho, ānanda, yebhuyyasikā hoti, evañca panidhekaccānaṁ adhikaraṇānaṁ vūpasamo hoti yadidaṁ—

-That’s how there is the decision of a majority.
+That’s how there is majority decision.
 And that’s how certain disciplinary issues are settled, that is,

 yebhuyyasikāya.